makandra/katapult/README.md

 speed up test runs.
 Keep this in mind, as it may lead to caching issues when switching Ruby versions or installing a new version of the Rails gem.

-Since `katapult` has full-stack integration tests, it requires a MySQL account.
+Since `katapult` has full-stack integration tests, it requires a PostgreSQL account.
+Create a dedicated account on your local PostgreSQL server:

-Create a dedicated account on your local MySQL server by running this command in a MySQL console (as-is):
+    $> sudo -iu postgres

-    GRANT ALL ON *.* TO 'katapult'@'localhost' IDENTIFIED BY 'secret';
+    postgres $> psql

-The user `katapult` is hereby granted any action (SELECT, UPDATE, etc. except for granting privileges) on any database and table (`*.*`).
+    postgres=# CREATE ROLE katapult WITH createdb LOGIN;

 ### Continuing development
 When you continue development on `katapult`, remove its `tmp/` directory first.